 The winery was founded in 1835 when Charles Audibert and Philippe Delas bought Maisons Junique, a 40-year-old winery which they renamed Audibert & Delas.
-The houses reputation spread quickly worldwide as the winery brought home numerous awards from international competitions, notably a gold medal at Sydney in 1879.
+The house's reputation spread quickly worldwide as the winery brought home numerous awards from international competitions — notably a gold medal at Sydney in 1879.

 Philippe Delas had two sons, Henri and Florentin.
 The latter married the daughter of Charles Audibert, further strengthening the bond between the two families.
-In 1924, the brothers succeeded to the founders and changed the name of the house to Delas Freres.
+In 1924, the brothers succeeded to the founders and changed the name of the house to Delas Frères.

-After World War II, under Florentins son Jean and thanks to the widespread apreciation of French wines, the family house experienced rapid growth.
+After World War II, under Florentin's son Jean and thanks to the widespread apreciation of French wines, the house experienced rapid growth.
 Jean visited new export markets following the brilliant success of Philippe Delas and Charles Audibert.
-To ensure a regular supply of the highest quality grapes to satisfy the growing demand, he extended the family holdings by purchasing a vineyard at Châteauneuf du Pape and enlarging the Hermitage vineyards.
+To ensure a regular supply of the highest quality grapes to satisfy the growing demand, he extended the family holdings by purchasing a vineyard in Châteauneuf-du-Pape and enlarging the Hermitage vineyards.

 Applying stringent marketing policies, Michel Delas sold only products of unfailing excellence.
 His qualitative intransigence and commercial dynamism did not come without a price, and the firm found it required an immediate injection of capital.
 Michel approached another famous name in the wine world, Champagne Deutz.
-In 1977, Andre Lallier-Deutz, great-great-grandson of William Deutz, merged the two companies.
+In 1977, André Lallier-Deutz, great-great-grandson of William Deutz, merged the two companies.

-In 1981, the house moved to its current premises in Saint Jean de Muzols, a small village located two kilometers north of Tournon.
+In 1981, the house moved to its current premises in Saint-Jean-de-Muzols, a small village located two kilometers north of Tournon.
 The winery building, set amidst the vineyards of the St. Joseph appellation, covers more than 3000 square meters.